John Waite: Bad English

+Return to solo work

 Waite then returned to solo work.
-He released the album Rough And Tumble.
+He released the album Temple Bar (1995), When You Were Mine (1997), Figure in a Landscape (2001), The Hard Way (2004), Downtown: Journey of a Heart (2007) and Rough & Tumble (2011).
 He has continued to tour, such as in 2003 with Ringo Starr & His All-Starr Band.

 In 2006, "Missing You" was released as a duet with Alison Krauss and reached the Top 40 on the Country Charts in the United States.
 Waite appeared with Krauss on The Tonight Show on 5 February 2007 to perform the song.
 Waite's songs have reappeared in other media as well: 2013 saw "Missing You" featured heavily in the movie Warm Bodies, and "Change" is on the soundtrack of the US movie Anchorman 2: The Legend Continues.

-Lawsuit against Universal Music Group
+Copyright lawsuit

 On 5 February 2019, Waite and Joe Ely filed a class-action lawsuit against Universal Music Group (UMG) claiming the company had violated their right to terminate grants of copyright.
 On 3 May 2019, UMG filed a motion to dismiss the case.
+In January 2023, a federal judge ruled that Waite and hundreds of other artists cannot join forces to sue UMG to regain control of their masters, saying the case raised big questions about “fairness” but that it was ill-suited for class-action litigation.

+Documentary

+Waite was the subject of 2022 biographical documentary John Waite: The Hard Way.

 Personal life

-Previously a longtime resident of New York City, since 2014 Waite makes his home in Santa Monica, California.
+Waite has lived in Santa Monica, California since 2014.
+He previously lived in New York City.